or scroll for handy tips and a little nostalgia.

 It’s made in a slice pan and cut into squares.

-If you’re in the US, you probably think of Rocky Road as an ice cream.
+At least that's what Rocky Road is here in Australia.
+If you're in the US, you probably think of Rocky Road as an ice cream.
 Still with the same flavours but just in ice cream form.

 Here, though, we’re talking Aussie Rocky Road!